Convex-Dev/design/cad/010_transactions/README.md

 - `:result` - the final result of the transaction (will be the error message if an error occurred)
 - `:error` - the error code (MUST `nil` if no error occurred, otherwise can be any Keyword)
 - `:info` - a Map of information reported by the peer to the client, which SHOULD include:
+ - `:tx` - the 32-byte SHA3-256 hash of the signed transaction
+ - `:loc` - the location of the transaction in consensus, as a vector `[block-index transaction-index]`
  - `:trace` - an error trace, which is a vector of stack messages if an error occurred
  - `:eaddr` - the Address of execution where the error was raised
  - `:mem` - Integer amount of memory consumed by the transaction (may be omitted if zero, may be negative for a refund)
+ - `:juice` - Execution juice for the transaction
- - `:fee` - Total fee paid, including memory cost
+ - `:fee` - Total fee paid in Convex coppers, including memory cost

-An an optimisation, peers MAY avoid creating result records if they have no requirement to report results back to clients.
+An an optimisation, peers MAY avoid creating `Result` records if they have no requirement to report results back to clients.

 ## Peer Responsibilities